-The thing about how to pack bathroom that is different then packing up other rooms in your home is that not all of the items can simply be thrown away.
-For instance medicine, in particular old prescription medications, should never be thrown out in the garbage as they are.
+The thing about how to pack bathroom that is different than packing up other rooms in your home is that not all of the items can simply be thrown away.
+For instance medicine, in particular, old prescription medications should never be thrown out in the garbage as they are.
 And under no circumstances should you flush unused medicine down the toilet.

 After you have gone through your belongings and thrown away items that you no longer need you can then begin to pack up the items that are coming with you to your new home.